msobanjo/courseware/topics/powershell/modules/navigation/README.md

 Whenever you are in an interactive console or running a script with PowerShell, each session has something called a working directory.

 Knowing what the working directory can be very important, especially when accessing files.
-The current working directory is usually shown before the cursor in a console, if this is not the case or you are running a script, you may view your current working directory by running the Print Working Directory command:
+The current working directory is usually shown before the cursor in a console.
+If you cannot see this and you aren't running a script, you may view your current working directory by running the Print Working Directory command:
 ```powershell
 pwd
 ```